Neural Networks Learning

 Play

-We can try out different learning settings for the neural network to see how the performance of the neural network varies with the regularization parameter $\lambda$ and number of training steps (the MaxIter option when using minimize).
+We can try out different learning settings for the neural network to see how the performance of the neural network varies with the regularization parameter $\lambda$

 Neural networks are very powerful models that can form highly complex decision boundaries.
-Without regularization, it is possible for a neural network to “overfit” a training set so that it obtains close to $100\%$ accuracy on the training set but does not as well on new examples that it has not seen before.
-The regularization $\lambda$ can be set to a smaller value and the MaxIter parameter to a higher number of iterations to see this.
+Without regularization, it is possible for a neural network to “overfit” a training set so that it obtains close to $100\%$

-The changes in the visualizations of the hidden units can also be depicted when the learning parameters $\lambda$ and MaxIter are changed.
+The changes in the visualizations of the hidden units can also be depicted when the learning parameters $\lambda$

 # Create different cases of the learning parameters, lambda_coef and MaxIter.